Skip to Content

 2. $3 certification fee

-3. Possible $75 fee for failure to surrender license
+3. Possible $75 fee for failing to surrender license

-4. Fees required to apply for a valid license
+4. Fees for applying for a valid license

 5. Possible $50 fee for filing SR-22

-License suspension is a penalty that can impact everything from your ability to take care of your children to have a successful career.
-If you lost your license after a drunk driving arrest, you would be wise to learn how to protect your rights and get your license back as soon as possible.
+License suspension changes your daily routine and can interrupt your job or family life.
+If you have lost your license after a drunk driving arrest, learn how to protect your rights and start the path to restoration as soon as possible.

 How to Beat a DUI Charge in Tennessee